Located along the scenic Mulholland Drive in the hills of Bel-Air, the Stoneridge Residence is a remodel of a one-story

 A second-floor addition, looking out onto the back yard and San Fernando Valley unifies the building made of a large mass of brick-faced forms.
 One of the design goals was to retain and celebrate the original exterior and complement it with large expanses of glass and dark steel support elements, carefully integrated with the existing brick-clad volumes of the home to achieve a dynamic and unified composition.

 The interior spaces are affiliated with a focus on elemental wood and stone materials.
-The ground floor includes a large working kitchen, a family room, and appointed home theater.
+The ground floor includes a large working kitchen, a family room, and an appointed home theater.
 A custom-designed rough-sawn lumber staircase with a rippling and custom-molded wall that gives the illusion of a fabric curtain blowing in the wind leads to the upper floor reserved for guest bedrooms and an open-flowing 2100-square-feet master bedroom suite.

 Location: Bel Air, California